-For the last quarter net profit after tax includes forex gain mainly from shareholders borrowings denominated in US dollar amount of \$14.42 million and finance income from modification of loans in amount of \$8.05.
+Net loss for the three-month period ended 31 March 2021 mainly related to interest expense and foreign exchange loss related to loans received from shareholders, \$4.07 million and \$\$4.64 million, respectively.
+In addition, the Group recorded depreciation charge in amount \$4.41 million, that also consist of depreciation of previously capitalized expenses during pre-production period.
 The Group has one operating segment based on geographical location being the property in the Russian Federation (Mangazeisky).
 The Group is listed on the TSX, a Canadian Exchange.
 The Corporate balances are provided below to allow reconciliation back to the primary statements.